 This input lag test represents the lowest lag a monitor is capable of achieving while using its native resolution.
 This is the amount of lag that is best for both general use of the mouse and for most gamers.

 We use our own input lag tool to perform this test, as it provides an accurate, continuous measurement of a monitor’s input lag as well as the spread in which the speed varies.
 To get the lowest amount of lag on some monitors, it’s necessary to enable some sort of "game" or "instant" mode.

 Lowest input lag possible at the center of the screen, when the monitor is displaying an alternative resolution at its native refresh rate.
 The non-native resolution tested depends on the native resolution of the monitor, following this pattern unless otherwise specified in the Input Lag text:

 This input lag test represents the lowest lag a monitor is capable of achieving while using a non-native resolution.
 This type of input lag is important for more competitive gamers that might use a lower resolution to achieve higher framerates or for those that use older devices incapable of supporting higher resolutions.

 We use the same testing process as for the first test, only we use the next standard resolution down from the native one (2560x1440 for UHD, 1366x768 for 1080p).

-Our ‘Variable Refresh Rate’ measurement represents the amount of input lag that is present when a monitor has its variable refresh rate feature enabled (FreeSync, G-Sync).
-This feature is useful for most gamers that plan on using adaptive-sync to reduce stutters and remove tearing caused by fluctuations in framerate.
+Our ‘Variable Refresh Rate’ measurement represents the amount of input lag that is present when a monitor has its variable refresh rate feature enabled (FreeSync, G-SYNC).
+This feature is useful for most gamers that plan on using adaptive-sync to reduce stutter and remove tearing caused by fluctuations in framerate.